Serpentor

 Serpentor is a fictional character and a recurring antagonist from the G.I.
 Joe: A Real American Hero toyline, comic books, and animated series.
 Introduced in 1986, the character rules as Emperor over Cobra where most versions are depicted as a composite clone of history's greatest leaders.
 Serpentor serves as the primary antagonist of the second season of the original animated series.

 Fictional character biography

 Serpentor was designed to be the ultimate Cobra leader.
 Doctor Mindbender and Destro combed the tombs of the greatest leaders in history to find cells with DNA traces.
-These long-dead genetic blueprints were combined to produce a clone with the genius of Napoleon, the ruthlessness of Julius Caesar, the daring of Hannibal, and the shrewdness of Attila the Hun.
+These long-dead genetic blueprints were combined to produce a composite clone with the genius of Napoleon, the ruthlessness of Julius Caesar, the daring of Hannibal, and the shrewdness of Attila the Hun.
 Serpentor is a brilliant tactician and a master of political intrigue, and was eventually capable of wresting control over Cobra from Cobra Commander.

 Toys

 Serpentor was first released as an action figure in 1986, packaged with the Air Chariot.
 The Air Chariot is like a flying throne, with two 7.62mm attack guns, reinforced battle shield, and hover engine.
 He was released in 2002 as a re-issue two-pack that was exclusive to online retailers.
 A new mold of Serpentor was released in 2005, as part of a comic three-pack, which included a reprint of issue #49 of the Marvel Comics series.
 Serpentor was released again in 2007 as a single carded figure as part of the 25th anniversary series.
 This figure was also packaged with a re-release of the Air Chariot in a vehicle 2 pack, and with a DVD set that included the DVD of "Arise, Serpentor, Arise!".